How to Declutter and Organize Your Kids’ Closets

 It lets young kids practice getting themselves ready for the day.
 As they get older, they will pick up on what clothes they need for the day.
 This means not needing you to pick out their clothes anymore.

-If adding the weekly organizer takes too much space in a small closet, consider purchasing a small garment rack and keep it outside their closet.
+If adding the weekly organizer takes up too much space in a small closet, consider purchasing a small garment rack and keeping it outside their closet.
 You can pick out their clothes for the week and add these dividers to the rod to separate them by weekday.

 Finally, just one more tip.
 As children’s